Sweltering weekend sets records in North Dakota; 'heat dome' sets stage for storms

-Excessive heat that blanketed North Dakota over the weekend sent temperatures into the triple digits in some areas including Bismarck, breaking records across the state and setting the stage for severe storms.
+Excessive heat that blanketed North Dakota last weekend sent temperatures into the triple digits in some areas including Bismarck, breaking records across the state and setting the stage for severe storms.

 A northward bulge in the jet stream kept the extreme heat over much of the Plains on Saturday and Sunday, creating what AccuWeather Meteorologist Mary Gilbert called a "heat dome."
 Temperatures in the Upper Midwest were 15-25 degrees above normal, she reported.